pipobscure/pipobscure/_posts/2014-08-21-sherlockedbadwolf24601-kasumychan-myed89.markdown

 ---
 layout: post
-title: "> Can we talk about how much freaking effort it took for that diver to get into all of that gear just to take that stupid picture in the hot tub?
+title: "Can we talk about how much freaking effort it took for that diver to get into all of that gear just to take that stupid picture in the hot tub?
   You’re all fucking losers and I love you"
 date: 2014-08-21 06:53:33 Z